ivotron/quiho-popper/paper/paper.md

 # Evaluation {#sec:eval}

-In this section we answer three main questions:
+In this section we answer four main questions:

  1. Can FGRUPs accurately capture application performance behavior?
     (@Sec:effective-fgrups)